nodejs/node/doc/api/cluster.md

    port is random the first time, but predictable thereafter.
 To listen on a unique port, generate a port number based on the cluster worker ID.

-*Note*: Node.js does not provide routing logic.
+Node.js does not provide routing logic.
 It is, therefore important to design an application such that it does not rely too heavily on in-memory data objects for things like sessions and login.

 Because workers are all separate processes, they can be killed or re-spawned depending on a program's needs, without affecting other